arytontediarjo/aws_s3_governance/README.md

 2. Click **Create permission Set**
 3. Click **Custom permission set**
 4. Go to **Inline Policy**
 5. In the inline policy section, you will be able to use an JSON editor to control access to a certain bucket.
-Check the IAM Policy creation guide for more information
+Check this [Official AWS Docs](https://aws.amazon.com/blogs/security/writing-iam-policies-grant-access-to-user-specific-folders-in-an-amazon-s3-bucket/) for detailed information
 6. Finish the remaining description and tags information

 ## Step 4: Tagging the Permission to DataBrew Accounts